umm-csci-3412-fall-2022/c-programming-pre-lab-jpwalbran/leak_report.md

 ```

 If we look at the above, we notice that there is a pointer variable, `*result` that is never freed.
 So we would want to start by
 attempting to free the variable `*result` before the return.
+Adding the line `free(result)` right before the return, however,
+does not work, instead generating the following output: